 Cambridge District Scout Archives

 The following list has been compiled from individual entries, no single source exists in the District Archives.
 I do not believe it to be complete; I know of at least one missing from Compass records.
 Please do contact the Archives if you know of anyone who is missing from the list, with or without a date.
+At least two recipients have two dates for the same award.
+In these cases it is not clear which is correct.

 This list falls into four parts.